Freedom for Others and God

 What Happens When You Try to Control Someone?

 When you see or feel your freedom being removed, it often results in fear, defensiveness, and even anger.
 You may aggressively push back or sink into passivity, agreeing with them that you had no choice.
-Either way, the relationship is impacted negatively, and you do not want to be around that person.
+Either way, the relationship is negatively impacted, and you may not want to be around that person.

 So, are other people free?
 Yes, the reality is they are, but your actions will demonstrate whether you firmly grip that truth.